Water Heater Replacement Guide

 Isn’t it time your home made the switch?

 The water heater is probably the appliance least thought about in the home – until it fails.
 And when water heaters go bad, many do so in grand (ugly) fashion.
 Nearly three of every four water heaters fail due to a tank bursting or leaking 30 to 80 gallons of rusty water – depending on tank size – in your finished basement, attic or garage.
-Look for energy-efficient, certified ENERGY STAR water heaters, as new technologies can shave anywhere from 7 to 55 percent off household water-heating costs.
+Look for energy-efficient, certified ENERGY STAR water heaters, as new technologies can save anywhere from 7 to 55 percent off household water-heating costs.